vic/apollo-phoenix-websocket/README.md

 ## Middlewares

-You can use middlewares with `use` and `useAfter` just like with the standard apollo network interface.
+You can use middlewares with `use` just like with the standard apollo network interface.

 ```javascript
 networkInterface.use([{